crawfis/WaveFunctionCollapse/README.md

 Demonstrates:
 - Larger object domain: each TileState holds four edges (Left, Top, Right, Bottom) with (PathStyle, EdgeHeight).
+- PathStyle: None, Road, Dirt, Water, or Overpass
+- EdgeHeight: Low, Mid, High, or Impassible
 - Edge matching constraint enforced via WangTileConstraintNode.ReduceBasedOnEdges.
 - Additional environmental pruning: WFC_MazeTest.RestrictToMaze ensures path connectivity lines up with a pre-computed maze (each tile’s path directions must equal the maze cell’s direction bitmask).
+- Tile set is trimmed by specific rules (e.g, dirt to water is allowed, but other road types are not, likewise road to dirt is allowed others are not, overpasses but be on straights, etc.).
 - Performance instrumentation comparing propagation.

 Flow: